dayjyun/job-board-api/README.md

 Development (BDD) approach using Cucumber with Rest Assured, writing tests for each endpoint and implementing the minimum code required to make them pass.
 This helped to ensure that the API worked as expected and met the acceptance criteria.

 The team utilized branching in Git with branches like Main, Dev, and other feature branches.
-This allowed them to work on seperate features and merge them into the appropriate branches.
-The team maintained seperate controllers and services, following the MVC design pattern, to ensure code organization and modularity.
+This allowed them to work on separate features and merge them into the appropriate branches.
+The team maintained separate controllers and services, following the MVC design pattern, to ensure code organization and modularity.
 They also focused on handling exceptions gracefully and providing clear error messages to users.

 The API offers CRUD operations for **Users**, **Businesses**, and **Jobs** models.
 The development team used Spring Security and JWT tokens for authentications and personalized access to endpoints.
 Most routes required authentication, except for a few such as user registration, login, and publicly accessible business and job information.
 To facilitate collaboration, they used a [Kanban board](https://github.com/users/dayjyun/projects/7) to track tasks and assigned roles like driver, navigator, tester, and approving pull requests.

 Progress has been documented in the README file, including project overview, tools used, and links to user stories, the ERD diagram, and planning documentation.
 Documentation was also provided for the REST API endpoints and provided installation instructions for dependencies.
-The team focused on iteratve development, TDD, and adherence to best practices.
+The team focused on iterative development, TDD, and adherence to best practices.
 With efficient teamwork and project management techniques, the team successfully delivered a job board API.

 # API Hurdles
 During the development process, the team encountered a few hurdles that challenged the progress of the API.
 Some of the specific issues that were faced include:
  - Testing for `PUT` and `POST` requests: Objects were being created even when certain columns didn't exist.
 This required debugging and refining of code to ensure data integrity and proper handling of requests.
  - Adding a list to our seed data: There was difficulty incorporating a list of items into our seed data, which affected the accuracy of the tests.
 The team revisited a data setup and found a solution to include the required list data.
- - Testing private APIs with Cucumber: Cucumber needed to be set up to test private API's, which required more configuration and understanding of Cucumber.
+ - Testing private APIs with Cucumber: Cucumber needed to be set up to test private APIs, which required more configuration and understanding of Cucumber.
 Different approaches were explored and refactoring of tests were made.
- - Resolving merge conflicts: As the team utlized branching, there were a few merge conflicts.
+ - Resolving merge conflicts: As the team utilized branching, there were a few merge conflicts.
 Resolving these conflicts required effective communication and collaboration to ensure a smooth branch merging process.

 Despite these hurdles, the team remained proactive and motivated to solving them, and ultimately overcame those hurdles to continue the development process.